 THE NIGHT BEFORE

-Sure, that glass of wine before bed totally helped you fall asleep right after you drank it, but it also messed with your sleep cycle all night long.
-Rothstein warns against drinking too much too close to your bedtime, as doing so will only disrupt your sleep patterns and leave you feeling extra-drowsy the next day.
+Too much wine before bedtime will help you fall asleep right away, but it will also screw up your sleep cycle all night.
+Rothstein recommends against drinking close to your bedtime as it only creates sleeper issues and makes you feel more drowsy the next day.

-5. Get a real alarm clock (aka anything that’s not your iPhone) and give it a home far away from your bed.
+- Get a real alarm clock (aka anything that’s not your iPhone) and give it home far away from your bed.

 IN THE MORNING

-Few things are quite as invigorating as some good ol’ morning sunshine, Rothstein says, so open your curtains, pull up those shades, and soak some in.
-Your body is programmed to respond to natural light in the mornings, so just by exposing yourself to a lil’ sunshine right after you wake up, you’re setting yourself up to be energized and ready for the day ahead.
+Rothstein says that nothing is quite as invigorating in the morning as some good ol’ sunshine.
+So, open your curtains, pull up those shades, and soak some in.
+Exposing yourself to natural light right after you wake up sets your body up to be energized for the day ahead.

-You might not give making your bed (or, um, not making your bed) a second thought, but believe it or not, Rothstein says this simple task is an excellent way to wake yourself up and set yourself up for a productive day.
-When you make your bed, you’re starting your day by accomplishing a task you can be proud of—and making a clear division between day and night.
-An unmade bed invites you back in before the day has even begun, but a made bed motivates you to move on.
-Plus, who doesn’t love pulling back the covers on a beautifully made bed at the end of a long day?
+Making your bed in the morning might not be something you give a second thought to, but it’s actually a great way to wake yourself up and set the tone for a productive day, according to Rothstein.
+When you make your bed, you’re starting your day by accomplishing a task—and making a clear division between day and night.
+An unmade bed can tempt you back into bed before the day has even begun, but a made bed will motivate you to move on with your day Plus, who doesn’t love coming home to find their beds beautifully made at the end of long days?

 Before you start your day, Rothstein suggests sitting on the edge of your bed and setting three goals for yourself.
 They can be small, but they should energize and challenge you a little bit.
 Having these set goals will give your day purpose and make waking up easier.